-Storage Manager 9.10 supports DS4300 Standard (Base) Fibre Channel Storage Subsystems.
+Storage Manager 9.1x with controller firmware 6.10.xx.xx (and later) supports DS4300 Standard (Base) Fibre Channel Storage Subsystems.

 Note: The VolumeCopy, FC/SATA Intermix and Enhanced Remote Mirroring premium features are not supported at this time with the DS4300 Standard (Base) Storage Subsystem.
 Also, the DS4300 Standard (Base) Storage Subsystem is not supported on AIX host operating systems.